 Gulf of Mexico Workshop on International Research

-The Gulf of Mexico Workshop on International Research will be scheduled for March 29 to 30, 2017, in Houston Texas to coincide with the State of the Gulf of Mexico Summit, scheduled for March 26 to 28.
-Several of the activities scheduled for the Summit will have direct impact on the workshop and will help set the stage for a successful activity.
+The Gulf of Mexico Workshop on International Research was held on March 29 to 30, 2017, in Houston Texas coinciding with the State of the Gulf of Mexico Summit, which occurred March 26 to 28.
+Several of the activities scheduled for the Summit had direct impacts on the workshop and helped set the stage for a successful activity.

-The workshop will address existing research programs and identify knowledge gaps for future research opportunities in the Gulf of Mexico, by bringing together scientists from the U.S. and Mexico from across a range of disciplines.
-There will be three thematic areas – baseline studies; fates and effects studies; and, environmental monitoring.
-Participation will be by invitation only with a target of 20-50 in each thematic area for a maximum of 150 workshop participants.
+The workshop addressed existing research programs and identified knowledge gaps for future research opportunities in the Gulf of Mexico, by bringing together scientists from the U.S. and Mexico from across a range of disciplines.
+There were three thematic areas – baseline studies; fates and effects studies; and, environmental monitoring.
+Participation was held by invitation only with 20-60 in each thematic area for a total of 154 workshop participants.

 - International research experience in Mexico and the Gulf of Mexico